jfhbrook/public-gpl/README.md

     # Copyright 2020 Josh Holbrook
     #
-    # This file is part of Cackledaemon.
+    # This file is part of Cackledaemon and not a part of Emacs.
     #
     # Cackledaemon is free software: you can redistribute it and/or modify
     # it under the terms of the GNU General Public License as published by